 Wearing earplugs and earmuffs can protect your hearing on the job.
 Noise at work that

-loud can cause permanent hearing damage.
+cause lasting (permanent) hearing damage.

 Once noise permanently damages the nerve endings in the inner ear, there's really